Residential Mental Health Treatment Program for Adults 18+

 Clients in our dual diagnosis program are not eligible for our transitional housing program.
 When dual diagnoses clients step down to day treatment, they likely will be referred to a recovery residence or sober living community.
 These specialized living communities provide appropriate support to help clients maintain sobriety during treatment.

 No. Visitors currently are not allowed on any of our campuses.

 When adult clients admit to our South Campus precautionary facility, they may have smart phones, laptops, tablets, and handheld gaming systems in their private rooms.
 They must turn in all devices nightly at curfew (10:00 PM Sunday through Thursday, 11:00 PM Friday and Saturday).
 They may check their phones and devices out again in the morning.

-When adult clients move to the Rollins Campus, they must check in all smart phones and devices.
-A level system at Rollins Campus outlines expectations and privileges as clients move through treatment.
+When adult clients move to the South Residential floor or Rollins Campus, they must check in all smart phones and devices.
+A level system outlines expectations and privileges as clients move through treatment.
 Clients receive their smart phones when they reach level 2.
-(Clients typically reach level 2 in their third week of treatment at Rollins Campus.)
+(Clients typically reach level 2 in their third week of treatment.)
 They receive their tablets, laptops, and handheld gaming systems at level 3.

 Desktop computers and gaming systems that require a TV or monitor (e.g. Xbox or playstation) are not permitted at any level.

 No “landline” phones are provided in client rooms.
 Residential clients will have access to a Skyland Trail cell phone for personal calls in a private space during designated hours.